 It is often best for people to go through residential treatment prior to entering an outpatient program because the latter is much less intensive.
 There are multiple types of outpatient treatment, including partial care programs and intensive outpatient programs (IOPs).
 These programs allow individuals to live outside of the rehab center while still getting the care they need throughout recovery.

-Outpatient care for recovering individuals can help people to develop and put into practice important skills and disciplines.
+Outpatient care for recovering individuals can help people to develop important skills and disciplines.
 For example, relapse prevention skills, interpersonal skills, and trigger recognition are all skills people can use while transitioning back into life outside of treatment.

 Also, those who are enrolled in an outpatient program can continue to attend individual and group therapy sessions.
 They must also attend treatment for a set amount of hours every week.
 But, this treatment program option is certainly more flexible than inpatient treatment.